dakane1/MGMTEP207/README.md

 **2. Obtain lesson materials**

-    Download python-novice-inflammation-data.zip and python-novice-inflammation-code.zip.
+1. Download python-novice-inflammation-data.zip (http://swcarpentry.github.io/python-novice-inflammation/data/python-novice-inflammation-data.zip) and python-novice-inflammation-code.zip (http://swcarpentry.github.io/python-novice-inflammation/code/python-novice-inflammation-code.zip).
-    Create a folder called swc-python on your Desktop.
+2. Create a folder called swc-python on your Desktop.
-    Move downloaded files into this newly created folder.
+3. Move downloaded files into this newly created folder.
-    Unzip the files.
+4. Unzip the files.

-You should now see two new folders called data and code in your swc-python directory on your Desktop.
+You should now see two new folders called data and code in your swc-python folder on your Desktop.

+**3. Download the Python Notebook**